dankert/openrat-cms/dev-helper/README.md

 - the CMS is available under [localhost:8000](http://localhost:8000).
 - the generated page is available under [localhost:8001](http://localhost:8001).

+## Accessing the database

+The database can be accessed in the docker container

+    docker exec -ti openrat-dev_db_1 bash
+    mysql -u root -p$MYSQL_ROOT_PASSWORD

+Selecting the database and show all CMS tables:

+    mysql> use cms;
+    mysql> show tables;

 ## Creating a release tag

 Usage: `tag-version.sh <version>`.
 It